wdawson/okta.github.io/_source/_posts/2017-03-30-react-okta-sign-in-widget.md

 ## Check Whether the User is Logged In

-We’re almost there, but you don't necessarily want to render the widget right away.
+We're almost there, but you don't necessarily want to render the widget right away.
 You'll need to add a check to make sure the user isn't already logged in, and move your `renderEl` out to a function called `showLogin`.

 ```js
  // ...other stuff removed for brevity's sake